 Biot number formula

 The Biot number formula is given by:

-A of a surface through which the material is heated up (or cooled down):
+We can compute the characteristic length knowing the volume and the area of a surface through which the material is heated up (or cooled down):

 For example, for a copper pan of water with characteristic length , the Biot number is .
 This means that when we heat the pan, there will be a significant difference in temperatures between the water at the bottom and at the top of the pot.
 If we decrease the amount of water (decrease the characteristic length), the Biot number drops, signaling a more uniform temperature inside the pot.